 4. When can I request a DMV hearing?

-If DUI arrestees elect to take a breath test instead of a blood test, the police officer will confiscate their license right away and issue them a temporary permit.
-The defendants (or their attorneys) then have seven days to request a hearing and temporary license.
-Once the hearing is requested, the defendant can then pick up a temporary license from the DMV office to drive with until the hearing.
+If you elect to take a breath test instead of a blood test – or if you refuse to take a test – the police officer will confiscate your license right away and issue you a temporary permit.
+You then have seven days to request a DMV hearing and a temporary license.

 5. How do I request one?